kyletimmermans/dijkstras-canvas/README.md

 <br/>

 ### Installation
-Include download for .app and .exe
+Include download for .app and .exe (Make a different file with sizing changes for windows)

 1. If you don't already have Python 3 on your system, download the installer [here](https://www.python.org/downloads/ "Python Installer").
 2. Run `wget https://github.com/kyletimmermans/dijkstras-canvas/blob/master/DijkstrasCanvas.py`